voxel51/fiftyone/docs/source/teams/cloud_media.rst

 .. note::

     If `sample.filepath` itself is a local path, then `sample.local_path` will simply return that path.
-In other words, it is safe to write all Teams Python code as if the dataset contains cloud-backed media.
+In other words, it is safe to write all Enterprise Python code as if the dataset contains cloud-backed media.

 .. note::